-The Academic Research Initiative Program seeks to advance fundamental knowledge for nuclear detection and related sciences.
-The initiative looks to sustain a long-term commitment to frontier academic research in the field and develop human capital for the nuclear science and engineering profession.
-The program leverages opportunities across the Federal Government and coordinates with other research being supported.
+The Academic Research Initiative seeks to advance fundamental knowledge for nuclear detection and related sciences.
+The initiative looks to sustain a long-term commitment to frontier academic research in the field and develop human capital for the nuclear science and engineering professions.
+The program leverages opportunities across the U.S. Government and coordinates with other research being supported.

-The Academic Research Initiative Program is executed by the Domestic Nuclear Detection Office and was established in January, 2007.
-Since its inception, 57 grants have been provided to universities.
-Currently, the initiative is funding 34 grants at 37 universities in areas including materials development and supporting technology, neutron detection, passive techniques, shielded approaches, algorithm/modeling, and nuclear forensics.
+The Academic Research Initiative is executed by the Domestic Nuclear Detection Office (DNDO) and was established in January, 2007.
+Since its inception, 77 grants have been provided to universities.
+Currently, the initiative is funding 37 research efforts at 34 universities in areas including materials development and supporting technology, neutron detection, radiation detection techniques, , shielded approaches, algorithm/modeling, and nuclear forensics.